Front Office Football Seven

 - Player ratings.
 Each player is rated for 53 different skills.
 But you

 don't have access to the raw numbers.
 Where's the fun in that?
-You hire a
+You hire a coaching staff, with varied strengths and weaknesses.
+Your coaches tell you

 how good they think your players are - and how good they think your opponents'